Your Hometown Lawyers

 Do You Pay Child Support With 50/50 Custody?

 Under most circumstances, the parent with the higher income will still be obligated to pay child support.
 It is very rare to have both parents make identical earnings.
 These orders are initially put into place by a judge so that the best interests of the child are always prioritized.
 They also also put responsibility on the shoulders of the parents to “conserve and protect” their child(ren).
 This is all protected by law, specifically Texas Family Code Section 153.138.
-This law states that “the appointment of joint managing conservators does not impair or limit the authority of the court to order a joint managing conservator to pay child support to another joint managing conservator”.
+This law states that “the appointment of joint managing conservators does not impair or limit the authority of the court to order a joint managing conservator to pay child support to another joint managing conservator.”

-Can Child Support be Modified?
+Can Child Support Be Modified in Texas?

 A court will only consider child support modifications when there is a significant change in either a child’s needs or the payer’s income.